N2CON TECHNOLOGY

 Ransomware

 Monday morning, employees start reporting they can't open files.
 The file server shows everything renamed with a .locked extension.
-There's a ransom note demanding Bitcoin.
+There's a ransom note demanding payment.
+This scenario tests the full incident response chain: containment decisions, recovery path, backup viability, insurance coordination, and external communications.
+See ransomware preparedness for the controls that reduce impact.

-• After major changes: new identity provider, new backup platform, major vendor change, merger/migration.
+• After major changes: new identity provider, new backup platform, major vendor change, merger or migration.
+Any change that affects your incident response capability should be validated.

-• Evidence: keep the agenda, attendee list, scenario, and an AAR/IP summary.
+• Evidence: keep the agenda, attendee list, scenario description, and an AAR/IP summary.
+This documentation proves tested readiness to auditors and insurers.

 Common Questions